Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Introduction

-The existence of GAB was confirmed shortly after the discovery of HAB. \citet{Zhu_2006} showed that galaxy properties and occupancy correlate with secondary halo properties. \citet{Croton_2007} introduced the shuffling technique for quantifying GAB, and used it to demonstrate that galaxy clustering is sensitive to halo properties beyond mass.
-Since then, numerous studies have examined the impact of GAB on galaxy clustering and the degree to which it is driven by specific halo internal properties such as age, concentration, or spin \citep{Zu_2008,Chaves_2016,Zehavi_2018,Artale_2018,Contreras_2019,Xu_2021,Moreno_2025} -- or by environmental properties such as smoothed overdensity and tidal anisotropy \citep{Zehavi_2018,Artale_2018,Xu_2021,Alam_2023,Montero_2024,Wang_2024,Perez_2024}.
-These investigations have primarily relied on galaxy catalogues generated from cosmological hydrodynamical simulations (mainly \textsc{Illustris}TNG; \citealp{TNG_DR}) and/or semi-analytical galaxy formation models applied to $N$-body simulations (e.g., \citealp{Guo_2013}).
+The existence of GAB in simulation-based catalogues was confirmed shortly after the discovery of HAB. \citet{Zhu_2006} showed that galaxy properties and occupancy correlate with secondary halo properties. \citet{Croton_2007} introduced the shuffling technique for quantifying GAB, and used it to demonstrate that galaxy clustering is sensitive to halo properties beyond mass.
+Since then, numerous studies have examined the impact of GAB on galaxy clustering and the degree to which it is driven by specific halo internal properties such as age, concentration, or spin \citep{Zu_2008,Chaves_2016,Zehavi_2018,Artale_2018,Contreras_2019,Xu_2021,Moreno_2025} -- or by environmental properties such as smoothed overdensity and tidal anisotropy \citep{Zehavi_2018,Artale_2018,Xu_2021,Alam_2023,Montero_2024,Wang_2024,Perez_2024,Lacerna2025}.
+These investigations have primarily relied on galaxy catalogues generated from cosmological hydrodynamical simulations (mainly \textsc{Illustris}TNG; see e.g. \citealp{MD2020,MD2021,Xu_2020}) and/or semi-analytical galaxy formation models applied to $N$-body simulations (e.g., \citealp{Contreras_2019}).

-Despite this extensive body of work, the physical origin of GAB remains unclear.
-Moreover, its presence in observational data is still debated (e.g., \citealp{Lin_2016,Miyatake_2016,Vakili_2019,Salcedo_2022,Sergio_2023,Zhang_2025}).
-If GAB is indeed present in real data, then halo mass alone is insufficient to fully describe the galaxy–halo connection in the era of precision cosmology \citep{Wu_2008,Zentner_2014,McCarthy_2019,Hadzhiyska_2020,Wang_2025}.
+Despite this extensive body of work, the physical nature of GAB remains unclear and its manifestation in observational data is still debated: different studies disagree over whether the driving factor is halo concentration, or on whether any GAB effect applies both to central and satellite galaxies (e.g., \citealp{Vakili_2019,Yuan_2021,Pearl_2024,Zhang_2025}).
+But if GAB is indeed present in real data, then halo mass alone must be insufficient to fully describe the galaxy–halo connection in the era of precision cosmology, biasing the predicted isotropy or scale dependence of galaxy clustering (e.g. \citealp{Wu_2008,McCarthy_2019,Obuljen_2019,Hadzhiyska_2020,Sergio_2023}).
 Understanding the underlying physical mechanism of GAB is therefore both critical and timely for interpreting data from galaxy redshift surveys.